-The Sourcebook on Ordination: United States of America Edition, 2015, published by Clergy Development, Church of the Nazarene, stipulates the requirements for elder or deacon ordination within the Church of the Nazarene.
+The Guide to Ministerial Preparation and Ordination, Church of the Nazarene, United States and Canada Region 2017, stipulates the requirements for elder or deacon ordination within the Church of the Nazarene.
 The B.A.Min. degree with a major in Pastoral Ministries or Pastoral Leadership meets the requirements for the elder ordination course of study as outlined in the Sourcebook.
 The B.A.Min. degree with a major in Christian Educational Ministries meets the requirements for the deacon ordination course of study.